 Students who left SEAS with academic difficulties (e.g., academic probation or dismissal) or have experienced academic difficulties at UB or elsewhere after leaving SEAS may be conditionally readmitted if a convincing case can be made that circumstances have changed so that there is a reasonable probability of success.
+Students are expected to establish a post-dismissal academic record that shows that they can successfully complete technical courses.
 Following readmission, students must return to academic good standing in SEAS within one year.
 Readmitted students who fail to meet this requirement will be dismissed.

 Readmission applications for students with previous academic difficulties require the following additional materials.

 - A statement outlining circumstances that negatively influenced the student’s previous academic performance and a description of the steps the student has taken to overcome these circumstances.
 Relevant circumstances include physical or mental illness, illness/death in the family, or other difficult personal or family circumstances.
 Documentation should be provided when appropriate.

 - A statement addressing how the student spent their time away from SEAS.
 If the student completed coursework at another institution during this period, a transcript should be included with the readmission application.

 - A detailed academic plan that outlines a path to return to academic good standing within one year of readmission to SEAS.
 The academic plan provides a semester-by-semester list of courses to be completed along with course letter grades that are realistically achievable.
 The plan establishes semester-by-semester expectations regarding total and technical credit hours completed as well as minimum semester and cumulative technical GPAs.